 Catholic University of Luvuen, Luvuen, Belgium

 You need to be very realistic about salaries before you quit your current job.
 Yes, you want to brew so bad that you’ll do it for free.
 Get real.
 Somebody’s got to pay your rent.
 It’s one thing to brew for free for a couple of days or even weeks in order to get something to put on your resume because you have little that applies.
 It is another thing to volunteer for free indefinitely.
 I don’t like to see it and here’s why.
 Brewing is a hard, labor-intensive job.
-If it was Union scale, it would earn at least $20.00 an hour.
-It isn’t and it doesn’t, but you should be compensated for breaking your back.
 Also, picture your continued free labor from my point of view.
 If the bottom earning tier in the brewery hierarchy is worth nothing, then proportionately, my earnings as a Brewmaster aren’t going to be a lot more.
 The large national breweries are known to pay their few brewing supervisors very well.
 They have to, because as the bottom earning tiers are Union wage levels, the top positions pay proportionately higher.
 And, in case any of you are getting the bright idea to unionize microbrewery pay scales, I think it’s unlikely.
 How can you organize a bunch of separately owned mom and pop breweries with few employees, each employee doing an unbelievable range of tasks?

 Back to salaries.
 It’s not a pretty picture.
 Although brewing is a highly skilled craft, a lot of the companies are still start-ups.
 Some of them are creatively underfinanced and will bounce your paycheck all the way to the bank when they go under.
-Also, just because I don’t believe in working people for free, and just because I believe that nobody working in a brewery should make less than $7.00 an hour, doesn’t mean that there aren’t many breweries out there that will pay you minimum wage, or take advantage of your free labor; there are.
+Also, just because I don’t believe in working people for free, doesn’t mean that there aren’t many breweries out there that will pay you minimum wage, or take advantage of your free labor; there are.
 After all, I don’t own a brewery, I am merely an employee as well.